Homemade Crescent Rolls

 • Eggs: A combination of whole eggs and egg yolks makes these rolls rich and gives them a great texture.

-This recipe is similar to making other yeast rolls, with the main difference being the shaping process.
-To shape these crescent rolls, weโ€™ll be slicing the dough into triangles and rolling them up into that classic butterhorn shape.
+The main difference between other yeasted rolls and crescent rolls is the shaping process.
+To shape these rolls, weโ€™ll be slicing the dough into triangles and rolling them up into that classic butterhorn shape.
+Follow the steps below, and scroll down to the recipe card for the printable instructions.

 • First Rise.
-Spray a clean mixing bowl with baking spray, and place the dough in it.
-Cover it with plastic wrap or a clean kitchen towel, and let it rise for about 1 hour, or until doubled in size.
+Place the dough into a lightly greased mixing bowl, then cover the bowl with plastic wrap or a clean kitchen towel and let it rise for about 1 hour.
+The dough should double in size.

 • Second Rise.
-Once all of the crescent rolls are formed, let them rise on the baking sheet for about 15 minutes, or until they are puffy.
+Once all of the crescent rolls are formed, leave them to rise and puff up on the baking sheet for about 15 minutes.

 Baked butterhorn rolls on a baking sheet.